back

 the worthiness gate W(m)

-The importance prior.
-The prior(m) term comes from two places.
-The first is a static category prior: decision memories start with a higher admission bias than observation memories because the cost of losing a decision is higher than the cost of losing an observation.
-The second is the dynamic ewc_importance score from §4.3: a candidate that would merge with or supersede an existing high-importance memory gets a negative prior shift, which is how brainctl protects load-bearing memories from being overwritten by slightly-different-but-wrong new writes.
+Content type prior (weight 0.40).
+The single most influential factor.
+This is the historical accept rate per memory category — decision memories start with a higher admission bias than observation memories because the cost of losing a decision is higher than the cost of losing an observation.
+The prior also incorporates the dynamic ewc_importance score from §4.3: a candidate that would merge with or supersede an existing high-importance memory gets a negative prior shift, which is how brainctl protects load-bearing memories from being overwritten by slightly-different-but-wrong new writes.

 The outcome of rejection.
 If W(m) < θ, the candidate is not simply discarded.
 Instead it is merged back into its nearest match: the nearest match's recalled_count increments, its confidence posterior shifts slightly toward the new evidence, and its last-touched timestamp is updated so it resists decay.
 The rejected candidate itself is discarded.
 This is how brainctl prevents the "we already know this fifty times" pathology that kills every naive journal-based memory — redundant writes strengthen the thing they would have restated, instead of creating noise.